userminer2/Thinkpad-T470s-Tahoe-OpenCore-EFI/README.md

 You will need to generate a serial number as this EFI does not have my serial number.
 No root patching is required except for adding HDAUniversal.kext and Heliport APP

 I will make this repo cleaner but hey.

+# Credits:
+- userminer2 for making the EFI for T470s
+- Dortania for OpenCore
+- acidanthera for Lilu.kext, WhateverGreen.kext and VirtualSMC.
+- corpnewt for ProperTree and genSMBIOS
+- openintelwireless for Intel Wi-Fi and Bluetooth
+- tetenc555 for SSDT-BATX.aml I think it is his EFI for my T480 that I used for dual battery patch.
+- zhen-zen for YogaSMC